ibexa/documentation-developer/docs/api/field_type_type_and_value.md

     Since it is not possible to enforce a schema format, the code using a specific Field Type must basically know all Field Types it deals with.

-This will also apply to all user interfaces and the REST API, which therefore must provide extension points to register handling code for custom Field Type.
+This also applies to all user interfaces and the REST API, which therefore must provide extension points to register handling code for custom Field Type.
 These extensions are not defined yet.

 ### Field Type name